-- (a) The body of the sail shall consist of the same woven ply throughout. - (b) The material of the headboard, if fitted, and the battens is not restricted. - (c) Sail reinforcement shall consist of woven ply.
+- (a) The body of the sail shall consist of woven ply of the same specification throughout with the exception that the bottom panel that may be of woven ply of a different specification. - (b) Secondary reinforcements, excluding batten pocket patches and flutter patches, shall be of ply of the same specification as the ply used in the main part of the body of the sail. - (c) The material of the headboard, if fitted, and the battens is not restricted - (d) Sail reinforcement shall consist of woven ply.